Fillers - how they work, and why you might choose them

 What are fillers?

-Fillers are a type of gel injection mainly used on the face.
-Minimally invasive, they are mostly designed to smooth out wrinkles and add fullness in areas such as the cheeks, with fillers around the mouth a particularly popular choice of treatment.
+Fillers are a type of injectable mainly used on the face.
+Minimally invasive, they are mostly designed to smooth out wrinkles and add fullness in areas such as the cheeks, jawline and chin among others, with fillers around the mouth a particularly popular choice of treatment.

-- There are different levels of fillers – deep injections are designed to create volume, while superficial injections hydrate and plump the skin.
+- There are different levels at which filler can be injected – deep injections are designed to create volume, while superficial injections hydrate and plump the skin.

 The most common types of fillers offered are: